Lasers - Health Care

 The term "laser" is an acronym that stands for "Light Amplification by Stimulated Emission of Radiation".
 Laser light is a form of non-ionizing radiation.
 Laser equipment produces and amplifies light that has unique properties that cannot be produced any other way.
 The light that it produces is monochromatic - it is composed of one single colour at a specific wavelength.
 Laser radiation can be generated in different parts of the spectrum - ultraviolet (UV), visible light, and infrared (IR).

 Another property of lasers is they are coherent light sources.
-This means that lasers produce monochromatic light (i.e., with a single or selected wavelength) in which the light “particles” or photons all travel in the same direction.
-This allows laser beams to be very focused (collimated) so they do not fan out like the light beam of a flashlight.
+This feature means that lasers produce monochromatic light (i.e., with a single or selected wavelength) in which the light “particles” or photons all travel in the same direction.
+This directionality allows laser beams to be very focused (collimated) so they do not fan out like the light beam of a flashlight.
 Since the light beam can be contained in a very narrow beam, it has a high radiant power per unit area.
-These properties enable laser devices to produce powerful laser beams that can even cut metal.
-Lasers are also used in medicine for cutting, sealing and surgical procedures.
+These properties enable laser devices to produce powerful laser beams that can cut metal.
+In health care, lasers are used for cutting, sealing and surgical procedures.

 A wide variety of lasers are used in health care facilities.
 The type of laser depends on the purpose of use.
 Lasers can be used as knives or probes and for imaging techniques.
 For example, laser knives can make cuts that do not bleed.
 They can be used to smooth skin wrinkles or remove skin moles, cysts, tattoos, spider veins, and so forth.
 Some commonly used lasers are given in the following table.